practicalli/clojure/concepts/who-uses-clojure.md

 [![Thoughtworks Technology Radar](/images/thoughtworks-tech-radar.png)](https://www.thoughtworks.com/radar/languages-and-frameworks/clojure)

-JUXT also created its own [Clojure specific technology radar](https://juxt.pro/radar.html) as there is such an encompasing ecosystem of libraries and services.
+JUXT also created its own [Clojure specific technology radar](https://juxt.pro/radar.html) as there is such an encompassing ecosystem of libraries and services.